-- 10.1 In general, a period of leave notice should set out a single continuous block of leave.
+In general, a period of leave notice should set out a single continuous block of leave.
 We may, in some cases, be willing to consider a period of leave notice where the SPL is split into shorter periods (of at least a week) with periods of work in between.
 It is best to discuss this with your manager and HR in good time before formally submitting your period of leave notice.
-This will give us more time to consider the request and hopefully agree a pattern of leave with you from the start. - 10.2 If you want to request split periods of SPL, you must set out the requested pattern of leave in your period of leave notice.
+This will give us more time to consider the request and hopefully agree a pattern of leave with you from the start.

+If you want to request split periods of SPL, you must set out the requested pattern of leave in your period of leave notice.
 We will either agree to the request or start a two-week discussion period.
 At the end of that period, we will confirm any agreed arrangements in writing.
 If we have not reached an agreement, you will be entitled to take the full amount of requested SPL as one continuous block, starting on the start date given in your notice (for example, if you requested three separate periods of four weeks each, they will be combined into one 12-week period of leave).
-Alternatively, you may: - (a) choose a new start date (which must be at least eight weeks after your original period of leave notice was given), and tell us within five days of the end of the two-week discussion period; or - (b) withdraw your period of leave notice within two days of the end of the two-week discussion period (in which case the notice will not be counted and you may submit a new one if you choose).
+Alternatively, you may:

+- (a) choose a new start date (which must be at least eight weeks after your original period of leave notice was given), and tell us within five days of the end of the two-week discussion period; or - (b) withdraw your period of leave notice within two days of the end of the twoweek discussion period (in which case the notice will not be counted, and you may submit a new one if you choose).

-11. CHANGING THE DATES OR CANCELLING YOUR SPL
+11. Changing the dates or cancelling your SPL

-- 11.1 You can cancel a period of leave by notifying us in writing at least eight weeks before the start date in the period of leave notice. - 11.2 You can change the start date for a period of leave by notifying us in writing at least eight weeks before the original start date or the new start date, whichever is earlier. - 11.3 You can change the end date for a period of leave by notifying us in writing at least eight weeks before the original end date or the new end date, whichever is earlier. - 11.4 You can combine discontinuous periods of leave into a single continuous period of leave.
-Since this will involve a change to the start date or end date of a period of leave, see paragraph 11.2 and paragraph 11.3 above which set out how much notice is required. - 11.5 You can request that a continuous period of leave be split into two or more discontinuous periods of leave, with periods of work in between.
-Since this will involve a change to the start date or end date, see paragraph 11.2 and paragraph 11.3 above which set out how much notice is required for the request.
+You can cancel a period of leave by notifying us in writing at least eight weeks before the start date in the period of leave notice.

+You can change the start date for a period of leave by notifying us in writing at least eight weeks before the original start date or the new start date, whichever is earlier.

+You can change the end date for a period of leave by notifying us in writing at least eight weeks before the original end date or the new end date, whichever is earlier.

+You can combine discontinuous periods of leave into a single continuous period of leave.
+Since this will involve a change to the start date or end date of a period of leave, see paragraph 10 above which sets out how much notice is required.

+You can request that a continuous period of leave be split into two or more discontinuous periods of leave, with periods of work in between.
+Since this will involve a change to the start date or end date, see paragraph 10 above which sets out how much notice is required for the request.
 We do not have to grant your request but will consider any such request as set out in paragraph 9.

-- 11.6 A notice to change or cancel a period of leave will count as one of your three period of leave notices, unless: - (a) the variation is a result of your child being born earlier or later than the EWC; - (b) you are cancelling a request for discontinuous leave within two days of the end of the two-week discussion period under paragraph 10.2; - (c) the variation is at our request; or - (d) we agree otherwise.
+A notice to change or cancel a period of leave will count as one of your three period of leave notices, unless:

+- (a) the variation is a result of your child being born earlier or later than the EWC; - (b) you are cancelling a request for discontinuous leave within two days of the end of the two-week discussion period under paragraph 10; - (c) the variation is at our request; or - (d) we agree otherwise.

-12. PREMATURE BIRTH
+12. Premature birth